 So people holding on to the idea of “Truth” is a major danger when the context changes in ways that a “heuristic” that had worked for hundreds of generations meets conditions where it fails to work sufficiently adequately for survival.

-Rely on the past is often, but not always, a useful predictor of future utility.
+Relying on the past is often, but not always, a useful predictor of future utility.
 The greater the rate of novelty production, the greater the probability of the failure of heuristics that were reliable in our past.

 So that fact is a major problem in systems that are built on the assumption the “Truth” is knowable and known – however reliable any such system has been in our generational past.